themejunkie/highstake-lite/readme.txt

 == Copyright ==

-Highstake WordPress Theme, Copyright 2018 https://www.theme-junkie.com/
-Highstake is distributed under the terms of the GNU GPL
+Highstake Lite WordPress Theme, Copyright 2018 https://www.theme-junkie.com/ Highstake Lite is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by